webbgeorge/castkeeper/README.md

 make watch
 ```

+Visit the web UI at: <http://localhost:8080>

 #### Running local development server (alt configuration)

-To run locally with the alt configuration, using PostgreSQL and S3 (localstack).
+To run locally with the alt configuration, using PostgreSQL and S3 (localstack):

 ```shell
 # Start Docker Compose